 Russian President Vladimir Putin announced during a press conference in Moscow that it was time for Syrians who fled their country to return home – and partake in its rebuilding.

-To further discuss those developments, I’m join here in the studio by;
+To discuss the viability of this call, I’m join here in the studio by;